a2stuff/a2d/desk.acc/README.md

 On Unix-like systems (including Mac OS X) `make all` should build the desk accessory files (original and new) into `out/` output with a `.built` suffix.

-For the original DAs, the `.built` and `.bin` files can be compared using `diff` to ensure that no changes have been introduced by the disassembly process.

-With `desk.acc` as the current directory, run `res/go.sh` to automatically verify that the files are unchanged from the original, and also generate semi-useful stats showing disassembly progress.

 ## Getting The DAs Onto Your Apple II